 Key areas of focus for the project include the Key West and Lamefoot South targets.
 Drilling at Key West has returned intercepts of one meter grading 4.5 g/t gold, 2.3 meters grading 3.9 g/t gold and 1.07 meters grading 19.4 g/t gold.
 The Lamefoot South target meanwhile hosts a 400-meter by 400-meter area located 280 meters south of the historic Lamefoot mine.

 Adamera also holds three additional projects in Washington State: Empire Creek, Flag Hill and Talisman.
 The Empire Creek and Flag Hill properties are also within the Republic gold district and are located near Kinross’ Kettle River mill and K2 mine.
 Both properties have returned one-meter intercepts grading 41 g/t gold.
 Adamera intends to conduct drill programs on the properties in the near term.

 The historic Talisman copper–silver mine reportedly produced 521 tons of ore grading five percent copper, 102.9 g/t silver and 4.1 percent zinc in the early 1900s.
 Adamera’s initial exploration program yielded results as high as 144 g/t silver, 3.45 percent copper, 6.3 percent lead and 6.91 percent zinc.
-The company will be conducting additional mapping and prospecting to better define the mineralized zones on the property.
+The company plans to conduct additional mapping and prospecting to better define the mineralized zones on the property.

 - Operating in a pro-mining county in Washington State with support from local communities.

 - Properties are in close proximity to a mill operated by Kinross Gold Corp that has recently been put on Care and Maintenance.

 - A follow-up drill program is permitted and scheduled for 2019 on several targets.

 - Talisman mine reportedly produced 521 tons of ore grading five percent copper, 102.9 g/t silver and 4.1 percent zinc in the early 1900s.